ozhegov-d/StrokesPlus.net_archive/Scripts/Misc/StrokesPlus_/StrokesPlus_Disable StrokePlus (Global-App)/readme.md

-Disable StrokePlus (Global/App) using a hotkey
+Disable StrokesPlus (Global/App) using a hotkey

 Important Note:
 Don't forget to enable this so that when StrokesPlus is disabled, hotkeys still work: